 Shelf life - up to 2 years (optimum conditions).

-The lure, in the form of the rubber dispenser, containing Cameraria ohridella pheromone, must be placed in a pheromone trap to be fully functional (traps can be bought separately or in kits with lures).
+The lure, in the form of the rubber dispenser, that contains female pheromone of horse-chestnut leaf miner, must be placed in a Delta Plastic Trap to be fully functional (traps can be bought separately or in kits with lures).

 Using such pheromone lures is an economic, environmentally sound approach to either monitor or trap these pests.